WordPress/openverse/documentation/reference/consent_decision_making.md

 For the most part, the columns correspond 1-to-1 with rounds of the Openverse consent decision-making process.
-However, the following columns are unique and bear explaining:
+However, the following columns are unique and bear explanation:

 - "Proposal requested": This column is meant for requested proposals or discussions for which no formal proposal yet exists.
 This column should be populated by the issues that document the request.
-- "Discussion pending": This column is meant for proposals that have been written, but cannot
+- "Discussion pending": This column is meant for proposals that have been written, but cannot yet start the decision-making process (likely due to contributor unavailability).

 ### Minimising parallel discussions